tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/最佳实践/云数据库 MySQL 使用规范_intl_en.md

 - Avoid using an SQL statement with multi-level nested subqueries.
 The query optimizer prior to MySQL v5.5 can convert IN to EXISTS and does not go through the indexes.
 In this case, a large external table may result in poor performance.

 >?
->- It is difficult to totally avoid the above problems.
-The solution is not to use the aforementioned conditions as the primary filtering conditions; instead, set them as the conditions secondary to the primary filtering conditions for indexes.
+>- It is difficult to completely avoid the aforementioned issues.
+The solution is to set the aforementioned conditions as secondary filtering conditions for indexes rather than as primary filtering conditions.
 >- If a large number of full table scans are monitored, set the `log_queries_not_using_indexes` parameter in the console and download the slow logs for analysis later.
 Do not keep it enabled for too long so as to avoid a surge of slow logs.
 >- Perform the required SQL audit before a business goes live.
 In daily OPS work, download slow logs regularly for targeted optimization.